 4. Add one cup of chicken stock and stir.

 5. Continue to stir off and on until the liquid is absorbed.

 6. Repeat steps 4 and 5 until the full three cups of stock is used and mostly absorbed.

 7. Remove from heat and stir in the pumpkin and salt.

---Once, on an episode of the The Next Food Network Star, a rude Wolfgang Puck became disgusted by the lack of movement of the risotto made by one of the contestants.
+–Once, on an episode of The Next Food Network Star, a rude Wolfgang Puck became disgusted by the lack of movement in the risotto made by one of the contestants.
 He abruptly took her to the kitchen and showed her the right way to make risotto, mortifying the contestant, the other judges and much of the at-home audience.
 It was a lesson we never forgot, though!
 Risotto should flow and not stand stiffly on your plate.
 Apparently.
 And fussy Austrian-born French chefs should chillax.
 Definitely.